ankitvij7/datascience-project/stage1/README.md

 Suffix Names are included: **Sr., Jr., the third, III, IV, etc**

-Last Names only are considered a Name.
+First or Last Names only are considered a Person.

 All files should be in ASCII and English